 All narcissists attempt to dodge personal accountability for their actions.
 Many of them will blame other people to avoid looking inwards.

-Are narcissists violent?
-Not always, but malignant narcissists tend to be.
+Are they violent?
+Not always, but they tend to be.
 They often have intense rage issues coupled with poor impulse control.
-This recipe makes it easy for them to lash out others, particularly when they feel threatened or slighted.
+This recipe makes it easy for them to lash out at others, particularly when they feel threatened or slighted.